intel/sawr/README.md

-# ROS Fetch Robot Demo
+# ROS Reference Robot

-This repository is for enabling the Fetch Robot Demo.
+This repository is for enabling the Whr, a simple wheeled robot demonstrating a ROS navigation stack using RealSense.

-The end goal is a releasable Developer's Kit focused on Intel technology and hardware.
+The end goal of the Whr project is a releasable robotics developer's Kit focused on Intel technology and hardware.